In this guide, you use the rate limiting service’s default Prometheus metrics to alert when rules are near breach or broken.

 In this way, you can monitor and alert based on rate-limit rules/breaches, and quickly determine which rule was triggered (and by how much).

-The rest of this page is dedicated to a demonstration of some of Prometheus’ and Grafana’s basic features, in tandem with the exposed rate-limit metrics.
+Follow along with this guide to learn about basic Prometheus and Grafana features that you can use with the rate limiting metrics.
 If you are already familiar with Prometheus and Grafana, you won’t get much out of this tutorial.

 Let’s start by setting up the virtual service and settings resources to match the rule priority example.